 - 1. In vSphere Web Client Navigator, go to IBM Storage VVols and select a virtual volume that you intend to view. - 2.
-In the right-hand pane, review the following VVol-related information: - General information about the virtual volume and its characteristics. - Names of the storage objects that use the VVol (storage system, pool, VMs, storage service and domain). - Snapshot status, if this functionality is enabled.
+In the right-hand pane, review the following VVol-related information: - General information about the virtual volume and its characteristics. - Names of the storage objects that use the VVol (storage system, pool, VMs, and storage service). - Snapshot status, if this functionality is enabled.

-Figure 101.
+Figure 97.
 VVol information